Weak Decoupling Duality and Quantum Identification: Quantum identification capacity

-The fidelity alternative is a very effective tool for studying the quantum-ID capacities.
+Weak decoupling duality is a very effective tool for studying the quantum-ID capacities.
 As a warm-up, the fact that the complements of quantum-ID codes are forgetful supplies a quick answer to an open question from~\cite{winter:q-ID-1}: \begin{theorem} If $\cN$ is an antidegradable channel, that is, if there exists channel $\cT$ such that $\cN = \cT\circ\cN^c$, then $Q_{\rm ID}(\cN)=0$.
 This is true in particular for the noiseless cbit channel $\overline\id_2$.
 More generally, if the quantum capacity of the channel vanishes, $Q(\cN)=0$, then so does the quantum-ID capacity, $Q_{\rm ID}(\cN)=0$. \end{theorem} \begin{proof} Given a quantum-ID code for the channel $\cN$ that encodes as little as one qubit, the channel $\cN \circ \cE$ will be geometry-preserving if $\cE$ is the encoding map.
-Hence, by the fidelity alternative, the channel complementary to $\cN\circ\cE$ will be approximately forgetful.
+Hence, by weak decoupling duality, the channel complementary to $\cN\circ\cE$ will be approximately forgetful.
 But if $\cN$ is antidegradable, then so is $\cN \circ \cE$, meaning that the channel complementary to $\cN \circ \cE$ can simulate $\cN \circ \cE$.
 But then the complementary channel would be simultaneously forgetful and geometry-preserving, a contradiction.